dfuse-io/ice/TUTORIAL.md

 We'll be using the `cd` command throughout the tutorial to move around the different folders.

-It's always good to know some basic terminal commands, so here are [10 Need to Know Mac Terminal Commands](https://scotch.io/bar-talk/10-need-to-know-mac-terminal-commands), not specifically for Mac users. _**DISCLAIMER** - We're in no way affiliate with scotch.io_
+It's always good to know some basic terminal commands to find our way around, so here are [10 Need to Know Mac Terminal Commands](https://scotch.io/bar-talk/10-need-to-know-mac-terminal-commands), not specifically for Mac users. _**DISCLAIMER** - We're in no way affiliate with scotch.io_

 ### 3.3.
 Cloning the ICE Repo